What are the five pillars of Islam and what do they mean?

 3) Zakat (Almsgiving) in five pillars of islam

 4) Sawm (Fasting, especially in the month of Ramadan) in five pillars of islam

 5) Hajj (The Pilgrimage of Makkah) in five pillars of islam

-The about five pillars are also called the pillars of the Faith.
+The about five pillars of islam are also called the pillars of the Faith.